 - To facilitate language assistance provided to limited English proficient Members by interpreters and bilingual staff.

 - To make available easily understood Member-related materials.
-Examples of these items may include documents for educational purposes, complaint, appeal, and grievance resolution materials, etc. These documents will be made available in the languages of the commonly encountered groups and/or groups represented in the service area, including an alternative language for which >5% of the population speaks, and written at no greater than a 6th grade reading level.
+Examples of these items may include documents for educational purposes, complaints, appeals, and grievance resolution materials, etc. These documents will be made available in the languages of the commonly encountered groups and/or groups represented in the service area, including an alternative language for which >5% of the population speaks, and written at no greater than a 6th-grade reading level.

 - To develop participatory, collaborative partnerships.
 These collaborative efforts may be both formal and informal mechanisms engaged within communities to facilitate community and Member involvement in designing and implementing initiatives relevant to the membership’s cultural needs.